 From January 10 through March 7 the museum's ticket office will relocate to Dorsoduro 708.
 As a result, the cloakroom service will be temporarily suspended.
 We apologize for the inconvenience.

-This early work by one of the American Abstract Expressionists was exhibited in the artist’s first one-man exhibition, at Peggy Guggenheim’s Art of This Century Gallery (1946).
-In the introduction to the catalogue of this, Mark Rorhko wrote “For me, Still’s pictorial dramas are an extension of the Greek Persephone Myth.”
-It has been argued (by David Anfam) that Jamais depicts Persephone’s mother, Demeter searching for her daughter, who has been abducted to the underworld by Hades.
-As Goddess of Agriculture, Demeter’s quest devastates the harvest, corresponding to Still’s experience of the Dust Bowl in the American Great Plains in the 1930s.
+This early work by American Abstract Expressionists Clyfford Still was exhibited in the artist’s first solo exhibition at Peggy Guggenheim’s museum-gallery, Art of This Century in 1946.
+In the introduction to the exhibition's catalogue, Mark Rorhko wrote “For me, Still’s pictorial dramas are an extension of the Greek Persephone Myth.”
+It has been argued (by David Anfam) that Jamais depicts Persephone’s mother, Demeter, searching for her daughter, who has been abducted to the underworld by Hades.
+As the Goddess of Agriculture, Demeter’s quest devastates the harvest, corresponding to Still’s experience of the Dust Bowl in the American Great Plains in the 1930s.